-Numerous government and industry organizations have set aggressive climate targets to reduce emissions at the international level (e.g. Paris Accords), at the country, state, and city level and at the maritime industry level (e.g. IMO, Green Marine).
-The POT was an early adopter of climate targets through the Northwest Ports Clean Air Strategy.
+Numerous government and industry organizations have set aggressive climate targets to reduce emissions at the international level (e.g. Paris Agreement), at the country, state, and city level and at the maritime industry level (e.g. IMO, Green Marine).
+Both the home ports (POS and POT) were an early adopters of climate targets through the Northwest Ports Clean Air Strategy, of which the NWSA is now a full partner to.